MoonshotLab/internet-of-wild-things/README.md

 ## Notes
 * Flash the spark with updated firmware - `spark cloud flash 51ff6f065067545728250187 duino/firmware.ino`.
-* Subscribe to all inputs - `spark subscribe update`.
+* Subscribe to all inputs - `spark subscribe input-update`.

 ### Todos
 * Accept a callback web hook url for each core